Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Numerical results

-{\it \textbf{Dynamical critical behaviors for descalarization.}} Now we start with a BBH, introduce a strong scalar perturbation to scalarize it and examine the nonlinear evolution of the SBH when $p$ approaches $p_d$.
-The system heads to the CS at $p=p_d$.
-In Fig.\ref{fig:phip2} we exhibit the dynamical evolution of the system.
-If $p<p_d$, the system smoothly and slowly evolves to a SBH.
-In Fig.\ref{fig:phihtp2} we illustrate the scalar field evolution on the apparent horizon $\phi_h$.
-When $p$ approaches $p_d$ from below, $\phi_h$ tends to a constant and evolves extremely slow.
-It is still approximately described in a similar form to (\ref{eq:c1}), but with the eigenvalue $\omega_{d}\simeq0$, indicating that the CS near $p_d$ is marginally stable.
-But if $p>p_d$, there is a jump in the scalar field value and the scalar hair is shedding off abruptly.
-The SBH is finally transformed into a BBH through a first-order phase transition.
+Now we introduce a strong scalar perturbation to scalarize a BBH, following which we examine the evolution of the SBH when $p$ approaches $p_d$.
+Figure~\ref{fig:phip2} shows the evolution of the system.
+The system first approaches the CS at $p=p_d$.
+Subsequently, if $p<p_d$, the system smoothly and gradually evolves into an SBH.
+Figure~\ref{fig:phihtp2} shows the scalar field evolution on the apparent horizon $\phi_h$.
+When $p$ approaches $p_d$ from below, $\phi_h$ tends to a constant and evolves extremely slowly.
+It is still approximately described in a similar form to that in (\ref{eq:c1}), but with the eigenvalue $\omega_{d}\simeq0$, indicating that the CS near $p_d$ is marginally stable.
+However, if $p>p_d$, a jump is observed in the scalar field value, and the scalar hair is observed to be abruptly shedding off.
+The SBH finally transforms into a BBH through a first-order phase transition.

 The critical behavior in the descalarization is different from that shown in Fig.\ref{fig:phip1} for the scalarization.
-It does not agree to what observed in the EMS theory \citep{Zhang:2021nnn,Zhang:2022cmu} either.
-We find, for the first time, the marginally stable attractor in the descalarization.
+It does not agree with that observed in the EMS theory \citep{Zhang:2021nnn,Zhang:2022cmu} either.
+We observe, for the first time, a marginally stable attractor in descalarization.
 This critical dynamical behavior is also distinct from the usual type I critical gravitational collapse, which contains an unstable attractor at the threshold \cite{Choptuik:1996yg,Liebling:1996dx,Bizon:1998kq,Gundlach:2007gc}.
-It is a new critical dynamical phenomenon disclosed in the first order phase transition.
+It is a new critical dynamical phenomenon disclosed in the first-order phase transition.

-In the generalized sGB theory, the null energy condition (NEC) is not always respected, which prevents the monotonic increasing of the Misner-Sharp (MS) mass and the BH horizon area with the radius and the time, respectively.
-Moreover, we perform hyperbolicity analysis in the fully nonlinear evolution and find that proper coupling between the scalar field and Ricci scalar can accommodate apparent horizon in time to hide the elliptic region and ensure the smooth numerical computation.
-The inset in the upper panel of Fig.\ref{fig:phihtp2} shows the evolution of $\phi_h$ at early time, the time interval labelled by the dashed lines indicates the presence of naked elliptic region.
-For related discussion, please see supplemental material.